Welcome to the FAA's FREE drone webinar series to help drone pilots understand:

 - Why airspace matters

-- How to read Notices to Airmen (NOTAMs), Temporary Flight Restrictions (TFRs), and Unmanned Aircraft Systems (UAS) Facility Maps
+- How to read Notices to Airmen (NOTAMs), Temporary Flight Restrictions (TFRs), and UAS Facility Maps

 - What an airspace authorization is, when you need one, and how to get one

 - How Public Safety organizations can start a drone program and fly drones during emergencies

 Each webinar is LIVE.
 You will have the opportunity to interact with FAA experts and ask questions.
 After the event, all questions will be answered and posted here.

 Registration for each webinar will open 2 weeks ahead of each session.
 Registration will be announced on this page, and also through Facebook, LinkedIn, and Twitter.
 Read more about the format of the webinars.

 June 19, 2019 2 P.M.
 ET

 Calling all public safety agencies who want to operate a drone, or start a drone program, including law enforcement, fire, and emergency responders.
 This webinar is for you!